finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 It's a "social-enabled git collaboration platform" built for decentralisation, ownership, and social coding.

 The platform has gained a lot of traction since, and the community is very much involved in the development, but for now tangled is still in alpha.
-That doesn't mean it's not usable yet, just that some things may break.
+That doesn't mean it's not usable yet, simply that some things may break.

 ### What's a Knot?

 Just like plain atproto, tangled has some lingo of its own.

-In tangled, a knot is essentially a git server.
+In tangled, a knot is essentially an atproto-enabled git server.
-It's sort of like an atproto PDS in the sense that it's where your data—here your code—lives.
+It's sort of like a PDS in the sense that it's where your data—here your code—lives.

 That's the main tangled-specific decentralised part, and what makes tangled special.
-You can keep ownership of your code, without cutting it off from a popular git platform by running it on a private Gitea or Gitlab server.
+You can keep ownership of your code, without cutting it off from a popular git platform—which is a side effect of running a private Gitea or Gitlab server.

 ## Setting up a Knot

 Setting up my own knot took a little bit more work than for the PDS.

-The [official docs](https://tangled.sh/@tangled.sh/core/blob/master/docs/knot-hosting.md) give instructions for installation on a NixOS system.
+The [official docs](https://tangled.sh/@tangled.sh/core/blob/master/docs/knot-hosting.md) give instructions for installation on a NixOS system, but I'm not running NixOS on my server.
+Luckily, they also provide a community-maintained [Docker install process](https://tangled.sh/@tangled.sh/knot-docker).

+At the top of the README that serves as a documentation page, they talk about a pre-built image to use.
+Perfect!
+That's exactly what I'm looking for.
+Just need to spin up the container and we're done!

+Not quite, unfortunately...

+I tried that route, added my knot on the tangled UI, but couldn't get it verified.
+I spent way too long trying to debug the parts I control, mainly the Caddy reverse proxy rules.
+It turns out the pre-built image was just out of date, and rebuilding it myself fixed it immediately...

+Ultimately, setting up a knot isn't all that hard.
+I just ran into a slightly stupid version mismatch problem a closer inspection could've revealed earlier.

 ## Spindles & CI

 Another piece of lingo from the tangled world is "Spindle".

 A Spindle is a very simple CI runner for tangled.
-It runs one Docker container per run, and gives access to any Nixpkg.
+It spins up one Docker container per run, and gives access to any Nixpkg.
 The syntax is very similar to Github Actions workflow files, with some slight differences.

 Since it's brand new, there isn't access to the thousands of pre-made reusable Github Actions,